City Clerk

 What about absentee ballots?

 NEW!
-Sign up to join the City’s Permanent Absentee Voter List
+Sign up to join the City’s Permanent "BALLOT" List

 Absentee Ballot Application